-It can be quite confusing when one person avoiding gluten can't eat French fries prepared in a shared fryer, but another will take a small bite of bread pudding.
+It can be quite confusing when one person avoiding gluten can't eat french fries prepared in a shared fryer but another will take a small bite of bread pudding.
 The array of terminology used only adds to the confusion: allergy, intolerance, sensitivity, celiac disease.

-No matter what term is being used, the important rules of thumb for keeping your friends and family safe is to listen carefully to their needs, ask questions if you're unsure and confirm their requests.
+No matter what term is being used, the important rules of thumb for keeping your friends and family safe are to listen carefully to their needs, ask questions if you're unsure and confirm their requests.

 Non-Celiac Gluten Sensitivity

 Non-celiac gluten sensitivity (also known as gluten sensitivity) is neither an allergic nor autoimmune response.
 The symptoms often overlap with those of celiac disease, but something different is going on in the body.
 Symptoms negatively affect quality of life and recent research suggests the intestines may also be damaged.

 Because we don't know if there are long-term health consequences to continuous exposure, individuals with gluten sensitivity make their own decisions about what kind of gluten-free diet they wish to follow.
 Some choose to completely avoid gluten, while others may be more lenient in their efforts to avoid risk of cross-contact.